grrowl/react-keyed-flatten-children/README.md

 From the documentation of Children.toArray:

-> Returns the children opaque data structure as a flat array with keys assigned to each child.
+> [toArray] returns the children opaque data structure as a flat array with keys assigned to each child.
 Useful if you want to manipulate collections of children in your render methods, especially if you want to reorder or slice this.props.children before passing it down.

 Unfortunately it has some thorny edges:

-- [Children.toArray does not return a flat array of all children](https://github.com/facebook/react/issues/6889), skipping Fragments by design.
+- [Children.toArray does not traverse into fragments](https://github.com/facebook/react/issues/6889), which limits flexibility of its use.
-- Existing solutions exist, but they do not key the children they return, so you throw away valuable baked-in performance opportunities provided through stable keys.
+- Existing solutions exist, but they do not preserve the keys of the children and fragments, which throws away valuable performance optimisations provided through React keys.
-- You're probably doing something a little wild anyway, so you want the concept of "children" to as predictable as possible for you, and for the consumers of your library or component, [to avoid issues like this down the line](https://github.com/ReactTraining/react-router/issues/5785#issuecomment-351067856).
+- You're might be doing something a little wild, so you want the concept of "children" to as predictable as possible for you, and for the consumers of your library or component, [to avoid issues like this down the line](https://github.com/ReactTraining/react-router/issues/5785#issuecomment-351067856).

+Some have proposed, soon after Fragments were introduced, that [a built-in `React.Children.toFlatArray` would be useful](https://github.com/reactjs/rfcs/pull/61), but

 [View the codesandbox here](https://codesandbox.io/s/react-keyed-flatten-children-example-yghsp) to get hands-on with how and when to utilise this module.

 ### for using this in your app

-I've written a more straightforward, userland-focussed explanation in my article ["Fixing Children.toArray's thorny edges"](https://tommckenzie.dev/posts/react-keyed-flatten-children.html).
+I've written a more application-focussed explanation in my article ["Addressing Children.toArray's thorny edges"](https://tommckenzie.dev/posts/react-keyed-flatten-children.html).

 ### for library authors

-`react-keyed-flatten-children` is a drop-in replacement for `Children.toArray`.
-In this example, instead of needing to rely on the child's array index, we can reference the key:
+In most cases `react-keyed-flatten-children` is a drop-in replacement for `Children.toArray`.

 ```jsx
 import flattenChildren from "react-keyed-flatten-children";